 The Epona Trust – What We Do

 Russells Equestrian Centre is home to the Epona Trust.
 The Trust was founded in 1993 to accommodate horses and ponies in need of specialist care and attention on a daily basis.
-Managed by four trustees and a voluntary committee, the Trust is committed to the rehabilitation of animals back to a stable and healthy lifestyle.
-On completion of the program, the horses and ponies either remain at Russells to fulfil a normal working life or are re-homed with riders that are able to continue the work of the Trust in a private and caring environment.
+Managed by three trustees and a voluntary committee, the Trust is committed to the rehabilitation of animals back to a stable and healthy lifestyle.
+On completion of the program, the horses and ponies either remain at Russells to fulfil a normal working life or are found suitable homes that are able to continue the work of the Trust in a private and caring environment.

 Epona by Definition